Spritkopf/esb-home-fw/README.md

 ## ESB Protocol
 The module esb_protocol (common/protocol) implements a bidirectional binary communication protocol based on the Enhanced Shockburst Capabilities of the NRF52 SoCs.
-A ESB protocol message has the following format:
+An ESB protocol message has the following format:

 ```
             |----HEADER----|------- PAYLOAD----------------|